-2.4.
-The members of these boards will set an example to all of the bank's employees and exhibit this in their day-to-day activities.
-The Supervisory Board will evaluate the way the members of the executive board are setting an example each year.
+2.4 The members of these boards will set an example to all of the bank's employees and exhibit this in their day-to-day activities.
+The supervisory board will evaluate the way the members of the executive board are setting an example each year.

 The members of the Managing Board and the Supervisory Board display example behaviour.
 They set the standard for the LeasePlan employees in their daily activities.
-LeasePlan's annual Global Integrity Survey measures the employees' perception of the Seven Elements of an ethical culture in their entity.
-One of the topics in the Survey is Tone at the Top.